CITRUS COUNTY REPUBLICAN EXECUTIVE COMMITTEE

 Final authority in all Republican Party matters and in the Party organization and/or government not specifically otherwise delegated by Florida Statutes shall vest in the Republican State Executive Committee, but may be delegated by the Republican State Executive Committee to the county committee in such manner and to such boards and/or committees as it shall from time to time determine by State Party Rule.

-This Constitution of the ____________ County Republican Executive Committee was duly adopted by the membership of the said committee this ___day of ____, 2 0, at which a quorum of the membership was present.
+This Constitution of the Citrus County Republican Executive Committee was duly adopted by the membership of the said committee this 19th day of June, 2023, at which a quorum of the membership was present.